greg512/lightning-component-router/readme.md

 The `routeHistoryChangeSuccess` event is fired when the Router history changes.
 It includes the Router name, an Array of objects where each object represents a Route in the Router's history and a history index value representing the active index of the history array.
 For example, if the history Array has 5 items and the history index is 4, then active Route in the history array is the last item.
 If you fired the `routeNavBack` event, the routeHistoryChangeSuccess event would send a new payload with the history index value as 3.

 The information provided from the routeHistoryChangeSuccess event can be used to set a conditional active class in your navigation or to build a breadcrumbs component.

+## TODOs
+ - Test navigating to components using the new force:navigateToComponent event